Bookie (TV series): Production

+Development

-On October 4, 2022, it was announced that HBO Max had given an eight-episode straight-to-series order to a comedy series created by Chuck Lorre.
+On October 4, 2022, it was announced that HBO Max had given an eight-episode straight-to-series order to a comedy series created by Chuck Lorre and Nick Bakay, titled How to Be a Bookie.
 It was also announced that Sebastian Maniscalco would star in a leading role in the series.
+Lorre (through his Chuck Lorre Productions banner), Nick Bakay, Maniscalco and Judi Marmel are executive producers for Warner Bros.
+Television.
+Bookie premiered on Max on November 30, 2023.
+On January 5, 2024, Max renewed the series for a second season, which premiered on December 12, 2024.
+In February 2025, the series was canceled after two seasons.

+Casting

 On November 7, 2022, it was announced that Omar Dorsey, Andrea Anders, Vanessa Ferlito and Jorge Garcia had joined the cast.
 On December 13, 2022, it was announced that Maxim Swinton had also joined the cast.

-Chuck Lorre (through his Chuck Lorre Productions banner), Nick Bakay, Sebastian Maniscalco and Judi Marmel are executive-producing the series for Warner Bros.
-Television.
+On April 17, 2023, Charlie Sheen joined the cast in a recurring role.

+Filming

+Bookie was filmed in Los Angeles County, California.
+Champs Sports Pub in Burbank, California, was used as a shooting location in several episodes.

+Release

+The first season of Bookie was released on Max from November 30 to December 21, 2023.
+The second season of Bookie was released on Max from December 12, 2024 to January 30, 2025.

+Reception

+On the review aggregator website Rotten Tomatoes, 90% of 10 critics' reviews of season one are positive, with an average rating of 7.1/10.